 Second, much like the idea of paying to see a doctor, a mash bill is also a foreign concept in Canada.
 Instead, each grain is typically mashed, fermented, distilled and aged separately before being blended together for bottling (or, occasionally, another round of aging).
 That process actually allows the master distiller or blender a lot of latitude.
 He or she can dial up certain elements and bring others down, creating a spirit balanced to the blender's style.

-If the Corby/Pernod Ricard portfolio's Wiser's 18 is the lighter classic-style Canadian whisky, then its Lot No. 40 is the complete opposite.
-Made at Windsor, Ontario's Hiram Walker Distillery, this one explodes with rye and baked bread.
+Made at Windsor, Ontario's Hiram Walker Distillery, Lot No. 40 explodes with rye and baked bread.
 It's dry and peppery on the palate, a little punchier at 43 percent ABV, and still very smooth, with a huge mouthfeel, rich complexity, and spicy finish.
 It's no wonder that when it was re-released a few years ago (after being briefly discontinued during the 2000s), it took home a Canadian Whisky of the Year prize.

 On the milder side, Corby's Pike Creek is another enticing smaller-batch offering, also made in Windsor and rested near Hiram Walker's Canadian Club barrels.
 Pike Creek undergoes huge temperature shifts between the area's muggy, hot summers and bone-chillingly cold winters.Consequently, there's a lot of interplay between the whisky and the American oak barrels in which it's first aged before taking a last dip in used port casks.
 The resulting whisky is soft, fruity, and pretty gentle over all, with nice hints of vanilla, cinnamon, and nut.
 Pike Creek finishes with a touch of red wine, giving it just the right amount of sweetness.